AbderrahmanS/Determining-the-most-influential-nodes-using-the-TOPSIS-method/README.md

 6. Identify the top influential nodes: The top influential nodes can be determined as the alternatives with the highest similarity index or the ones closest to the ideal solution.

 Note: The TOPSIS method assumes that all criteria have the same importance.
 If this is not the case, the criteria should be weighted appropriately.

+## The SI model ?

+The SI model, in the context of epidemiology and infectious disease dynamics, refers to the Susceptible-Infected model.
+It's a basic mathematical model used to describe the spread of an infectious disease in a population.
+The model considers individuals to be either susceptible (not yet infected), infected (able to spread the disease), or recovered/removed (no longer able to spread the disease).
+The model tracks the flow of individuals from the susceptible to the infected category, and from the infected to the recovered/removed category, over time.
+The SI model helps researchers to understand the dynamics of disease spread and inform public health interventions.